-Change in accrued interest 3,030
+Change in accrued interest

-Change in accrued compensated absences
+Change in accrued absences

 The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net position.
+Neither transaction, however, has any effect on net assets.
 This is the amount by which proceeds exceeds repayments.

-Proceeds of long-term debt (340,000)
+Proceeds of long-term debt Debt service principal payments (340,000)